wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (d) must give notice in the _Gazette_ of how the material is available for inspection and purchase.

-    (2) Subclause (1) applies to material when it is first incorporated into a solvency standard, and to any subsequent amendment or replacement of material that is incorporated into the standard.
+    (2) Subclause (1) applies to material when it is first incorporated into a specified instrument, and to any subsequent amendment or replacement of material that is incorporated into the instrument.

-    (3) A failure to comply with this clause does not invalidate a solvency standard.
+    (3) A failure to comply with this clause does not invalidate a specified instrument.

+    Schedule 1 clause 3(1)(a): amended, on 4 September 2013, by [section 17(3)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 3(2): amended, on 4 September 2013, by [section 17(3)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 3(2): amended, on 4 September 2013, by [section 17(6)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 3(3): amended, on 4 September 2013, by [section 17(3)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

 ##### 4 Effect of amendments to, or replacements of, material incorporated by reference

-*   An amendment to, or replacement of, material incorporated by reference in a solvency standard has legal effect as part of the standard only if---
+*   An amendment to, or replacement of, material incorporated by reference in a specified instrument has legal effect as part of the instrument only if---

     *   (a) the amendment or replacement material is made by the person or organisation that made the original material; and

     *   (b) the amendment or replacement material is of the same general character as the original material; and

-    *   (c) a subsequent solvency standard states that the particular amendment or replacement material has legal effect as part of the standard.
+    *   (c) a subsequent specified instrument states that the particular amendment or replacement material has legal effect as part of the instrument.

+    Schedule 1 clause 4: amended, on 4 September 2013, by [section 17(3)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 4: amended, on 4 September 2013, by [section 17(6)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 4(c): amended, on 4 September 2013, by [section 17(3)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 4(c): amended, on 4 September 2013, by [section 17(6)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

 ##### 5 Effect of expiry of material incorporated by reference

-*   Material incorporated by reference in a solvency standard that expires, is revoked, or ceases to have effect, ceases to have legal effect as part of the standard only if a subsequent solvency standard states that the material ceases to have that legal effect.
+*   Material incorporated by reference in a specified instrument that expires, is revoked, or ceases to have effect, ceases to have legal effect as part of the instrument only if a subsequent specified instrument states that the material ceases to have that legal effect.

+    Schedule 1 clause 5: amended, on 4 September 2013, by [section 17(3)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Schedule 1 clause 5: amended, on 4 September 2013, by [section 17(6)][509] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

 ##### 6 Consultation before material incorporated by reference

 *   (1) This clause applies if---

-    *   (a) the Bank proposes to incorporate material by reference into any solvency standard; or
+    *   (a) the Bank proposes to incorporate material by reference into any specified instrument; or

-    *   (b) the Bank proposes to issue a solvency standard adopting amended or replacement material.
+    *   (b) the Bank proposes to issue a specified instrument adopting amended or replacement material.

     (2) If any of the things referred to in subclause (1) are proposed, the Bank---